 This year I am making a (socially distant) road trip to visit sites that are related to Japanese American history.

-There are dozens of sites (variously euphemistically dubbed "assembly centers," "internment" camps, "relocation" camps, etc.) associated with the illegal imprisonment of 120,000 people of Japanese descent during World War II.
+There are dozens of sites associated with the illegal imprisonment of close to 126,000 people of Japanese descent during World War II.
 Some of these sites, such as the Crystal City, TX "Family Internment Camp" were managed by the Department of Justice, others, such as Camp Lordsburg, NM by the United States Army, while the ten largest camps were managed by the War Relocation Authority.

 The 51st annual Manzanar pilgrimage (in addition to all camp pilgrimages such as those to Minidoka, and Tule Lake) was cancelled due to COVID-19, however the Japanese American community organized a virtual pilgrimage called Tadaima!
 Programming is free and available online.

-For their willingness to share resources, assist in research, and provide guidance and encouragement, and for their stewardship of Japanese American history, I owe a debt of gratitude to Park Ranger Sarah Bone, to Cultural Resources Program Manager Jeffrey Burton, and to Roger Myoraku.
+For their willingness to share resources, assist in research, and provide guidance and encouragement, and for their stewardship of Japanese American history, I am thankful to Park Ranger Sarah Bone, to Cultural Resources Program Manager Jeffrey Burton, and to Roger Myoraku.
 Yoroshiku onegaishimasu.

 Manzanar is located on Owens Valley Paiute land.